The Best Pork Loin Roast – Feta & Garlic Stuffed

 How to Spiral-Cut Pork Loin Roast

 Before you get started make sure you have the right equipment to make it easier.
-I use a sharp sturdy knife that’s got a longer 6-7 inch blade for this… And a large 18 inch cutting board.
+I use a sturdy sharp knife that’s got a longer 6-7 inch blade for this.
+And a large 18-inch cutting board.

 The goal is to create a continuous, spiral-shaped cut that will eventually open up the loin into a flat sheet!